TAMULib/IRIIIFService/README.md

 # REST API

+> All REST endpoints have these optional URL query parameters.

 | **Query Parameter** | **Value** | **Functionality** |
 | :----------- | :--------- | :---------------- |
 | update | true | updates the redis cache for the requested manifest |
 | allow | semicolon separated string of MIME types | only process the provided MIME types for resources |
 | disallow | semicolon separated string of MIME types | exclude provided MIME types for resources |

-> All of the following REST endpoints have these optional URL query parameters.

 ## Fedora